 These guidelines explain how to make web content more accessible for people with disabilities.
-Conformance with these guidelines also makes web content more user friendly for all people.
+Using these guidelines also makes web content more user-friendly for everyone.

 Our site is monitored for accessibility and usability.
 We will make updates and developments on the site to keep it in line with guidelines.

-Please note, we may record and/or monitor calls for training and audit purposes.
+Please note, calls will be recorded and may be monitored for training and audit purposes.

-LV.com will work with a number of screen readers available.
-If you are sight impaired in any way and use a screen reader, we would like to know your thoughts and feelings about our website.
+LV.com will work with most screen readers and mobile accessibility tools.
+If you are sight-impaired in any way and use a screen reader, we would like to know your thoughts and feelings about our website.

 To make our content accessible to as many people as possible we provide transcripts of all our audio and video content.